Make a reservationPowered by OpenTable

 Upon moving to Charlotte, North Carolina, in 2002, Lynch worked at new American bistro Ethan’s, meeting farmer Sammy Koenigsberg of New Town Farms.
 “Seeing his produce, the chickens he was raising and the flavors he was cultivating from the earth just blew my mind,” Lynch recalls.
 “Before I knew it I was spending all my days off there to help.
 My attention shifted to the product and how it got to the plate.”

 Lynch’s relationship with Charlotte’s sustainable farming community and the local dining culture grew from there, and in 2012 he accomplished his dream of starting his own restaurant with the opening of 5Church in the heart of Uptown Charlotte.
-He has since garnered many accolades, such as Charlotte Magazine’s Best Chef award in 2013, 2014, and 2015, and most recently, was awarded Thrillist Charlotte's Chef of the Year in 2016.
+He has since garnered many accolades, such as Thrillist' Charlotte's Chef of the Year in 2016 and the Charlotte Magazine’s Best Chef award in 2013, 2014, 2015, and most recently in 2018.
 Lynch participated on Season 14 of Bravo's Top Chef and made history by becoming the first Cheftestant to give up his immunity.